 - You will be pressed to meet both students’ and professors’ needs.
 This is a diplomatic balance and it will, sometimes, force your hand to choose.
 I recommend choosing students’ needs 9 times out of 10 but be very communicative to the instructor as to what you’re doing and why.
 They want what’s best for their students as well and this can start some very profitable conversations.
 You’re instructional partners, not enemies.

 - The public – to a lesser extent.

-> - Be prepared to not know what you’re doing.
+- Be prepared to not know what you’re doing.
 Or at least, to feel that way.
 The world of academia is an entirely different work environment than I’ve ever known.
-You’re surrounded by incredibly intelligent people who may or may not be able to convey what they’re thinking in a concise manner.
+You’re surrounded by incredibly intelligent and hard working people who may or may not always convey what they’re thinking in a concise manner.
 It’s a highly intellectual world that doesn’t always translate to other work environments.
 But fret not, good librarian, you already know what to do!
 It just might sound a little different than what you’re used to.

-> - Depending on the requirements of you job, you may be asked to research and publish.
+- Depending on the requirements of you job, you may be asked to research and publish.
 This is not as daunting as it sounds and there are many great resources out there to help you.
 Use those resources and don’t be afraid to ask questions.